Malorf/CursedLovers/README.md

 CursedLovers is available on itch.io : https://malorf.itch.io/

+You will need a steam account.
+Launch it then you can open the Cursed Lovers' application.
+Need to be at least 4 players.

 ## $I.Synopsis$

 This game is a *cooperative multiplayer third person shooter*.
 From 4 to 10 players, everyone of you will be **connected** to another player from a different color as **LOVERS** !